kneelinghorse/Semantext-Hub/packages/runtime/workflow-library/README.md

 ## License

-Part of the OSSP-AGI project.
+Part of the Semantext Hub project.

 ## Contributing